Prosper Forum

 Moderated by:

-Stephani K. A. Robson, Senior Lecturer & Director of Undergraduate Studies, School of Hotel Administration, Cornell University
+Stephani K. A. Robson, Senior Lecturer Emerita, School of Hotel Administration, Cornell University

 Panelists: